bcobb/bcobb.net/_posts/2014-12-08-hacker-school-read-along-statecharts.markdown

 title: "Statecharts: A Visual Formalism For Complex Systems"
 seo:
   title: "Statecharts: A Visual Formalism For Complex Systems"
+  description: |
+    Summary of and reflection on the Statecharts paper
 slug: hacker-school-read-along-statecharts
 category: hsreadalong
 date: 2014-12-08 21:05
+modified: 2014-12-08 21:05
 published: true
 ---